section-engineering-education/engineering-education/content/articles/building-a-blog-using-react-hooks-strapi-v4.0-and-prism/index.md

 Our blog looks great, and it's good to go.

 ### Conclusion
-It has been great every step of the way, and we hope you enjoyed the journey with us.

-We have shown you how to use state hooks, Strapi, and Prism to create a masterpiece.
-However, we believe you can take it a step higher and expand your scope with this project.
+In this article we demonstrated how to use state hooks, Strapi, and Prism to create a masterpiece.
+However, we believe you can take it a step furhter and expand your scope with this project.

 Strapi enables developers' a wide range of possibilities and how they use the content.
 [Here](https://github.com/muyiwexy/blog) is the link to the entire code.
 So happy coding🚀, and as in node.js, happy hacking💻!